oracle/node-oracledb/doc/src/user_guide/appendix_a.rst

   The node-oracledb Thick mode does not support all the connection mode privileges.

+- In node-oracledb Thin mode, :ref:`privileged connections <privconn>` can be created with homogeneous pools.

+  The node-oracledb Thick mode can only create privileged connections with :ref:`heterogeneous pools <connpoolproxy>`.

 - In node-oracledb Thick mode, the worker threads can be increased by setting the environment variable ``UV_THREADPOOL_SIZE`` before starting Node.js.
 This is not applicable to the Thin mode since it does not use threads.